 A good adobo sauce is naturally thick.
 The cooked dish is almost dry.
 Because the meat is made to absorb the flavors of both the vinegar and the soy sauce, spiked with peppercorns and garlic, all the flavor is really in the meat.
 There are some cooks, though, who prefer to cook adobo with more liquid.
 Matter of preference, I suppose.
 Personally, I don’t find soupy adobo too appetizing.
 By adding thick coconut cream a few minutes before cooking time is up, the dish acquires a subtly sweet taste and turns incredibly creamy.

-- a bunch of sitaw (yard-long beans), cut into two-inch lengths, about 3 c. after cutting
+- 1 bunch sitaw (yard-long beans), cut into two-inch lengths, about 3 c. after cutting

 - 1 bay leaf